Lumpers and splitters

-Lumpers and splitters are opposing factions in any discipline that has to place individual examples into rigorously defined categories.
-The lumper–splitter problem occurs when there is the desire to create classifications and assign examples to them, for example schools of literature, biological taxa and so on.
-A "lumper" is a person who assigns examples broadly, assuming that differences are not as important as signature similarities.
-A "splitter" is one who makes precise definitions, and creates new categories to classify samples that differ in key ways.
+Lumpers and splitters are opposing factions in any academic discipline that has to place individual examples into rigorously defined categories.
+The lumper–splitter problem occurs when there is the desire to create classifications and assign examples to them, for example, schools of literature, biological taxa, and so on.
+A "lumper" is a person who assigns examples broadly, judging that differences are not as important as signature similarities.
+A "splitter" makes precise definitions, and creates new categories to classify samples that differ in key ways.

 Origin of the terms

-The earliest known use of these terms was by Charles Darwin, in a letter to Joseph Dalton Hooker in 1857: It is good to have hair-splitters & lumpers.
-They were introduced more widely by George G. Simpson in his 1945 work The Principles of Classification and a Classification of Mammals.
+The earliest known use of these terms was thought to be Charles Darwin, in a letter to Joseph Dalton Hooker in 1857: "It is good to have hair-splitters & lumpers".
+But according to research done by the deputy director at NCSE, Glenn Branch, the credit is due to naturalist Edward Newman who wrote in 1845, "The time has arrived for discarding imaginary species, and the duty of doing this is as imperative as the admission of new ones when such are really discovered.
+The talents described under the respective names of 'hair-splitting' and 'lumping' are unquestionably yielding their power to the mightier power of Truth."

+They were then introduced more widely by George G. Simpson in his 1945 work The Principles of Classification and a Classification of Mammals.
 As he put it:

 A later use can be found in the title of a 1969 paper "On lumpers and splitters ..." by the medical geneticist Victor McKusick.

 Reference to lumpers and splitters in the humanities appeared in a debate in 1975 between J. H. Hexter and Christopher Hill, in the Times Literary Supplement.
 It followed from Hexter's detailed review of Hill's book Change and Continuity in Seventeenth Century England, in which Hill developed Max Weber's argument that the rise of capitalism was facilitated by Calvinist Puritanism.
 Hexter objected to Hill's "mining" of sources to find evidence that supported his theories.
 Hexter argued that Hill plucked quotations from sources in a way that distorted their meaning.
 Hexter explained this as a mental habit that he called "lumping".
-According to him, "lumpers" rejected differences and chose to emphasize similarities.
+According to him, "lumpers" rejected differences and chose to emphasise similarities.
 Any evidence that did not fit their arguments was ignored as aberrant.
 Splitters, by contrast, emphasised differences, and resisted simple schemes.
 While lumpers consistently tried to create coherent patterns, splitters preferred incoherent complexity.